RxLaboratory/Ramses/src-docs/docs/dev/server-reference/index.md

 **Queries must be a *POST* request**; the body must be *JSON* encoded, the `Content-Type` being `application/json`.

-Only one attribute must be set directly in the *URL* (like a *GET* request), the name of the query itself.
+Only one attribute must be set directly in the *URL* as a query parameter, the name of the query itself.

 For now, the server only supports the **UTF-8** charset, so it is not mandatory to add the charset in the *Content-Type*, and any value other than `utf-8` will be ignored.
 This may change in future versions.